bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 You know, I've read the paper, I've tried to read the Lightning Network paper, which was kind of a challenge.
 I mean, I think that's like well-known, you know, that like the paper was...
 Yeah.
-So I dig into the balls, I try to like get an understanding of like how everything worked, try to see, okay, is there anything that can be exploited, is there not, like what are the privacy aspects and so on and so forth.
+So I dig into the bowels, I try to like get an understanding of like how everything worked, try to see, okay, is there anything that can be exploited, is there not, like what are the privacy aspects and so on and so forth.
 And I think I reach, like give or take the same conclusion that many researchers reach at the time because there were like two or three papers talking give or take about the same stuff in that year.
 One from Sergi actually with Rene Auers.
 There was one from Jordi, my ex-advisor at Barcelona talking about similar stuff.